Posts

 Image

 I was just made aware today of a paper published in 2019 by Robert Ian Holmes on the Relationship Between TSI and Temperature at 1-Bar Pressure.
 The paper claims to be able to "predict" planetary temperatures at 1-bar pressure on the basis of TSI values of rocky planets and moons with a surface pressure of 1-bar or higher.
 The logic is that if you calculate the relative TSI between two planets (rTSI) you can multiply ∜rTSI by the 1-bar temperature of one planet to get the 1-bar temperature of the other.
-We can summarize his math as: T1 = ∜rTSI*T2 There are three rocky planets and moons that have as surface pressure of 1-bar or higher.
+We can summarize his math as: T1 = ∜rTSI*T2 There's no way to derive this equation from any known relationships; Temperature relates only to the absorbed fraction of TSI; the reflected fraction has no impact on T. There are three rocky planets and moons that have as surface pressure of 1-bar or higher.
 Here they are with Holmes' values for their 1-bar temperatures: Venus (340K), Earth (288K), and Titan (85-90K).
 Holmes shows his calculations below.
-This superficially looks convincing, but astute observers likely have questions, like 1) Are the empirical values accurate?
-2) Holmes only did half the possible calculations with this data.
-Wha...
+This superficially ...

 Can Atmospheric Pressure or Density Explain the Earth's Temperature?